Bobby Pulido: Life and career

-1971–1994: Early life and career beginnings
+1973–1994: Early life and career beginnings

-Jose Roberto Pulido Jr. was born on April 25, 1971, in Edinburg, Texas.
-He is the oldest child of Roberto Pulido, an award-winning Tejano music singer; and Diana Montez, daughter of norteño musician Mario Montez of Los Donneños.
-Known professionally as Bobby Pulido, he attended Edinburg High School and became a member of the school's mariachi ensemble before embarking on a journey with his father's band, Los Clásicos, where he contributed as a saxophonist and backup vocalist.
-In 1994, EMI Latin unveiled a compilation album titled Branding Icons, that showcased Pulido's collaborative effort with his father on "Contigo".
-Pulido was accepted at St. Mary's University, where he pursued a major in business management.
-Following the album's release, Pulido abandoned his collegiate pursuits and venture into a singing career during the golden age of Tejano music.
+Jose Roberto Pulido Jr. was born on April 25, 1973, in Edinburg, Texas.
+He is the oldest child of Roberto Pulido, an award-winning Tejano music singer, and Diana Montez, daughter of norteño musician Mario Montez of Los Donneños.
+Known professionally as Bobby Pulido, he attended Edinburg High School and became a member of the school's mariachi ensemble before joining his father's band, Los Clásicos, where he contributed as a saxophonist and backup vocalist.
+In 1994, EMI Latin released a compilation album titled Branding Icons, which included his collaboration with his father on "Contigo".
+Pulido was accepted at St. Mary's University, where he pursued a major in political science.
+Following the album's release, Pulido left college and pursued a singing career during Tejano music's golden age.

 1995–1999: Debut album and commercial success

-Pulido spearheaded the establishment of his own band, enlisting guitarist Gilbert Trejo, bassist Mike Fox, drummer and uncle Jimmy Montez, keyboardist Rey Gutierrez, and Frank Caballero, who assumed the role of the band's accordion virtuoso.
-Initially, Pulido encountered censure from Tejano musicians, who contended that the vocalist was capitalizing on the prestige amassed by his father's well-established musical career.
-In May 1995, Pulido inked a recording agreement with EMI Latin, culminating in the release of his debut album, Desvelado, that September.
-President of EMI Latin, Jose Behar, shared with Billboard his ardent optimism for the singer's propects within the country music market.
+Pulido formed his own band, with guitarist Gilbert Trejo, bassist Mike Fox, drummer and uncle Jimmy Montez, keyboardist Rey Gutierrez, and Frank Caballero on accordion.
+Initially, Pulido encountered criticism from Tejano musicians, who contended that he was capitalizing on the fame amassed by his father's well-established musical career.
+In May 1995, Pulido signed a recording agreement with EMI Latin, which led to the release of his debut album, Desvelado, that September.
+President of EMI Latin, Jose Behar, shared with Billboard his optimism for the singer's prospects within the country music market.
 His debut single "No Se Por Que" peaked at number 33 on the United States Billboard Hot Latin Tracks chart in December 1995.
-Debuting at number 44 on the Top Latin Albums, Desvelado propelled Pulido's eponymous title track, where it peaked at number 21, establishing Pulido as one of the most popular Tejano artists.
+Debuting at number 44 on the Top Latin Albums, Desvelado produced the title track "Desvelado", where it peaked at number 21.
+The album established Pulido as one of the most popular Tejano artists.
 In April 1996, the album peaked at number nine on the Top Latin Albums chart and number three on the Billboard Regional Mexican Albums chart.
-Billboards John Lannert, lauded Pulido's chart placement as "impressive", hailing the singer as a "fast-rising artist".
+Billboards John Lannert described Pulido's chart placement as "impressive" and called him a "fast-rising artist".
 It was certified platinum by the Recording Industry Association of America (RIAA), signifying shipments of 100,000 units in the US.
 Pulido ended 1996 as the eighth best-selling regional Mexican artist and Desvelado ended the year as the eleventh best-selling regional Mexican album.
 The album reached sales of 100,000 units by the end of 1999.
-At the 1996 Tejano Music Awards, Pulido tied first place with Eddie Gonzales for Best New Rising Male Tejano Artists.
+At the 1996 Tejano Music Awards, Pulido tied first place with Eddie Gonzales for Best New Rising Male Tejano Artist.